 2. Building Codes

-Building codes are not federally enforced and are instead enforced at the state and local levels.
-This means that when you replace a roof on a commercial building, you’ll need to keep in mind both state and local regulations and make sure that the new roof is installed according to code.
-Codes can change, as can roofing designs and materials, so even if the old roof was built according to code, it’s important to check to make sure that the new roof still meets state and local building standards.
+Building codes are not federally enforced but are enforced at the state and local levels.
+This means that when you replace a roof on a commercial building, you’ll need to keep in mind both state and local regulations and ensure that the new roof is installed according to code.
+Codes can change, as can roofing designs and materials, so even if the old roof was built according to the code, it’s important to check to ensure that the new roof still meets state and local building standards.

-The roofing materials that can be used for a commercial building may be different than those for a residential home.
+The roofing materials that can be used for a commercial building may differ from those for a residential home.
 Often, the roof of a commercial building is flat rather than sloped.
 The most commonly used roofing materials for a commercial roof include:

 - PVC roof membrane